Have you heard?

 Wattsmart® Business is always looking for ways to improve our program and make it easier for you to serve your customers with the best products and incentives.
-Our program evolves as technology changes, and we gain insights from experience.
-Rocky Mountain Power is planning updates to the Wattsmart Business program in Wyoming that will be effective October 24, 2025We’ll have new approaches for lighting pathways, new construction/major renovation and non-lighting incentives.
+Our program evolves as technology changes, and as we gain insights from experience.
+Rocky Mountain Power is planning updates to the Wattsmart Business program in Idaho that will be effective November 17, 2025.
+We’ll have new approaches for lighting, New Construction/Major Renovation and non-lighting incentives.

 Express incentives